Kaitlyn "Katie" Markey-Johnson, LPCC #9394

 Katie believes a therapeutic relationship is the key to effectively working together.
 She uses empathy, unconditional positive regard, and congruence in order to establish trust and safety throughout therapy.
 She uses evidence-based practices from cognitive-behavior therapy, dialectical-behavior therapy, and mindfulness in order to reduce any mental health discomfort.
 Katie is passionate about helping adolescence through adulthood who struggle with anxiety, depression, trauma, adjustment to life transitions, grief, and relationship distress.
 She strives to collaborate throughout the therapy process in order to gauge what is working and not working for her clients.
 Katie hopes that her clients will adjust any unhelpful patterns while discovering their strengths to help guide them throughout life.

-Katie is an associate professional clinical counselor (APCC) who completed her master’s degree at the University of Nevada, Las Vegas.
+Katie is a licensed professional clinical counselor (LPCC) who completed her master’s degree at the University of Nevada, Las Vegas.
 Before moving to the desert, she lived in Ohio to complete her undergraduate degree in Human Development and Family Science at THE Ohio State University!
 She has varying experience working in the community, elementary schools, colleges, and the private practice setting.

 Katie values the importance of self-care by spending time with her partner and enjoying nature through running, hiking, and, her new-found passion, mountain biking.

 “When we are no longer able to change a situation, we are challenged to change ourselves.” –Viktor Frankl

 - Adults (18+ years)

 Type of Therapy